 |Average rainfall (mm)||20.8||19.7||13.5||11.4||22.7||77.4||214.2||253.4||120.9||17.3||3.7||9.4||784.4|

-Tropical Semi Arid Steppe - southwestern Andhra Pradesh, eastern Karnatka, southeastern Maharashtra and western and southern Tamil Nadu
+Tropical Semi Arid Steppe in India - southwestern Andhra Pradesh, eastern Karnatka, southeastern Maharashtra and western and southern Tamil Nadu

 This climate is found in the central parts of southern India.
 There's a little more rain in the summer compared to the above regions.
 The seasons are rainy and dry, like other places in the tropics.
 Below is the climate data for Bangalore, the most populous city in the region: